 There are quite a few intricacies to these guidelines.
 Read on to learn all about when to transplant tomato seedlings outdoors!

-Every new gardener asks about how early tomato seedlings can be transplanted into the outdoor garden.
-The general advice is that tomatoes don’t like the cold and you should wait until the cool temperatures of early spring have passed before thinking about transplanting your tomato seedlings. into the outdoor garden.
+Every new gardener asks about the timeline of transplanting tomato seedlings into the outdoor garden.
+The general advice is that tomatoes don’t like the cold and you should wait until the cool temperatures of early spring have passed before thinking about transplanting tomato seedlings. into the outdoor garden.

-So how cold is TOO cold for tomatoes?
-Below freezing temperatures are too cold for tomatoes.
-Even a light frost can mean the end for a tomato seedling.
-Tomato plants love the heat and detest cold temperatures.
+So how cold is TOO cold for planting and transplanting tomatoes?
+Below-freezing temperatures are too cold for growing tomatoes.
+Even a light frost date can mean the end for a tomato seedling.
+Growing tomatoes is done best in the heat and detest cold temperatures.
 But where is the line?

-Here are some helpful excerpts from the text “Mineral Nutrition of Plants” about the impact of cold temperatures on garden tomato plants:
+Here are some helpful excerpts from the text “Mineral Nutrition of Plants” about the impact of cold temperatures on garden tomatoes:

 “The cultivated tomato, Lycopersicon esculentum, is a classic example of a chilling-sensitive plant.
 Temperature below 10 degrees Celsius severely inhibit tomato growth and development at all life stages, and those below 6 degrees Celsius inflict significant injury (Geisenberg and Stewart 1986).”Mineral Nutrition of Plants: Principles and Perspectives, by Emanuel Epstein and Arnold J. Bloom